SlimeVR/SlimeVR-Docs-Site/src/safety-guides.md

 - When not using the product for a prolonged period of time, charge them intermittently to ensure battery health.
 - Only dispose of this product at special collection points.

-*Created by Vyolex#1715.
+*Created by vyolex.
 Translations provided by the community.*